 Most of us who prefer brown papers are driven by either environmental concerns or the health issues bleached papers have been associated with.

-When it comes to taste I have tested both filters side by side, and I wouldn’t say there is a huge difference.
+When it comes to taste I have tested coffee, prepared with both filters side by side, and I wouldn’t say there is a huge difference.

 But if you want to be sure that your coffee flavor won’t have a slight woody tint to it – stick to the white filter.

-When it comes to shape, here is what you might need to know:
+When it comes to shape, here is what you may need to know:

 There’s no difference between the quality of the square and the round Chemex filters.